RatJuggler/guinea-bot/README.md

 randomly follow one.

 Tweets are selected from a JSON file, loaded on startup, that contains a variety of amusing messages for each state.
-For photos to be tweeted the path to a folder of jpg files must be set using the command line option on startup, a list of the photos available to use is then loaded on startup.
+For photos to be tweeted the path to a folder of `.jpg` files must be set using the command line option on startup, a list of the photos available to use is then loaded on startup.

 Tweeting is limited to a 1 in 5 chance as it's very easy to generate hundreds of tweets a day.
 If nothing is tweeted